HELPING HAND: Union Junior Kya Wetzel Determined to Be There for Those Who Are Also Battling Ulcerative Colitis and Raising Awareness About the Invisible Disease

 Colitis falls under the umbrella of Inflammatory Bowel Diseases (including Crohn’s) that currently have no cure.

 Wetzel and the team will raise money through a 50/50 drawing and basket auctions.
-Shirt were already sold and ordered and Wetzel will also be collecting blankets as part of a blanket drive.
+Shirts were already sold and ordered and Wetzel will also be collecting blankets as part of a blanket drive.

 “I like to incorporate it with my sports,” Wetzel said.
 “I thought the idea of doing something at a basketball game and also collecting blankets would be a good one.”